 Step 4.
 Pour the vinegar mixture over the cucumbers and marinate for at least an hour to develop the best flavor.

-Like sweet pickled cucumbers?
+Like sweet pickles?
 Increase the sugar by 1 tablespoon to add extra sweetness.
 We do recommend you taste the initial vinegar brine first to get a baseline flavor.

 If you prefer spicy pickles, add extra red pepper flakes, to taste.
 I’ve been known to add a full tablespoon of red pepper flakes.